Cool Functions

 Higher Order Function

-A Higher Order Function (HOF) is a function that either takes one or more functions as arguments or returns a function as its result. map
+A Higher Order Function (HOF) is a function that either takes one or more functions as arguments or returns a function as its result. map, filter, and reduce are common HOFs.

-This custom function demonstrates a basic higher-order function that takes another function (func
+This custom function demonstrates a basic higher-order function that takes another function (func) and a list (arg_list) as input.

 Map¶